-I Type or browse to the cmd. exe command shell in the Command text box.
+Type or browse to the cmd. exe command shell in the Command text box.

 2 Type the command line command or batch file name in the Argument text box.

-The Argument text should be specified as:

-/C name

-where name is the name of the command or batch file you want to run.

-The /C option terminates the shell after execution, to allow the IDE to detect when the tool has finished.

-For an example, see Adding command line commands to the Tools menu, page 29.

-Creates a stub for a new menu command for you to configure using this dialog box.

-Removes the command selected in the Menu Content list.

-Menu Content

-Lists all menu commands that you have defined.

-Menu Text

-Specify the name of the menu command.
-If you add the & sign anywhere in the name, the following letter, $\mathbb{N}$ in this example, will appear as the mnemonic key for this command.
+The Argument text should be specified as: /C name where name is the name of the command or batch file you want to run.
+The $/c$ option terminates the shell after execution, to allow the IDE to detect when the tool has finished.
+For an example, see Adding command line commands to the Tools menu, page 30.
+New Creates a stub for a new menu command for you to configure using this dialog box.
+Delete Removes the command selected in the Menu Content list.
+Menu Content Lists all menu commands that you have defined.
+Menu Text Specify the name of the menu command.
+If you add the & sign anywhere in the name, the following letter, N in this example, will appear as the mnemonic key for this command.
 The text you specify will be reflected in the Menu Content list.

-Command

-Specify the tool and its path, to be run when you choose the command from the menu.
+Command Specify the tool and its path, to be run when you choose the command from the menu.
 A browse button is available for your convenience.

-Argument

-Optional: Specify an argument for the command.

-Initial Directory

-Specify an initial working directory for the tool.

-Redirect to Output window

-Makes the IDE send any console output from the tool to the Tool Output page in the message window.
+Argument - Optional: Specify an argument for the command.
+Initial Directory Specify an initial working directory for the tool.
+Redirect to Outp but window Makes the IDE send any console output from the tool to the Tool Output page in the message window.
+Tools that are launched with this option cannot receive any user input, message window.
 Tools that are launched with this option cannot receive any user input, for instance input from the keyboard.